Jim Brennan

-James Gerald "Jim" Brennan (born 8 May 1977) is a UEFA Pro License-holder Canadian soccer manager, analyst and former player.
-During his playing career he played as a defender in Canada and England, most notably with Bristol City, Nottingham Forest, Southampton F.C.
-Norwich City (where he won the 2003–04 Football League First Division) and Toronto FC.
+James Gerald Brennan (born 8 May 1977) is a Canadian soccer coach, analyst and former player.
+During his playing career, he played as a defender in Canada and England, most notably with Bristol City, Nottingham Forest, Southampton, Norwich City (where he won the 2003–04 Football League First Division) and Toronto FC.

-He also earned 49 caps for the Canadian national team, was member of the Canada side which won the 2000 CONCACAF Gold Cup, and later represented his country at the Confederations Cup 2001, the 2002 CONCACAF Gold Cup and the 2005 CONCACAF Gold Cup.
+He also earned 49 caps for the Canadian national team, was a member of the Canada side which won the 2000 CONCACAF Gold Cup, and later represented his country at the 2001 FIFA Confederations Cup, the 2002 CONCACAF Gold Cup and the 2005 CONCACAF Gold Cup.
 He was inducted into the Canada Soccer Hall of Fame in November 2015.

 Club career

 Bristol City

 A left-sided defender who also has played the left side of the midfield, Brennan grew up in Newmarket, Ontario, and started playing with Bristol City youth team in 1994 and made his professional debut in 1996 with Bristol City against cross town rivals Bristol Rovers in the Football League First Division.
 In 5 years Brennan had five managers including Russell Osman, Benny Lennartsson, Joe Jordan, John Ward and Tony Pulis.
 In 64 first-team appearances for City over five seasons, Brennan scored three goals.
 Brennan started his career in the Bristol City youth team and worked his way into the first team before being sold to Nottingham Forest.